course-details-portlet

 Required previous knowledge

 Students have to be PhD students with a doctoral research theme related to Design for Sustainability.
-Students from other PhD study programs than PHDESIG may apply for enrollment before semester start, preferably well in advance.
-Depending on available supervision capacity and suitability of the theme they may be allowed to enroll in the course.
+By exception, students from other PhD study programs in design than PHDESIG can be accepted in the course, depending on available supervision capacity and suitability of the theme, and in agreement with their supervisor.

 Course materials